 Various medicines were used for a wide variety of reasons, although few were very effective.
 Medicines were used to counteract the effects of inflammation, to induce purging or vomiting, as stimulants or as sedatives.
 Unfortunately, many of these medicines were poisonous and if taken in large doses, would be fatal.

 Some of the more common types of medicines used at the time included:

-- Escahrotics which were used to destroy or cauterize infected tissue.
+- Escharotics - which were used to destroy or cauterize infected tissue.

-- Rubefacients such as cantharhides which were used to produce redness and blistering of the skin.
+- Rubefacients - such as cantharides which were used to produce redness and blistering of the skin.

 Of all these different medications, only a few were actually effective.
 Quinine actually did help cure malaria.
-Ether did put you to sleep and morphine and opium were effective pain killers, although they were addictive and often, in the long run, destructive.
-Every other medicine which was used had either no effect or was detrimental to the patient;
+Ether did put you to sleep and morphine and opium were effective pain killers; although, they are addictive and often, in the long run, destructive.
+Most other medicines had either no effect or were detrimental to the patient.

 The bottles and labels are authentic reproductions but do not contain the real medicines.